drycc/workflow/src/applications/deploying-apps.md

 ### Deployments

 Workflow uses [Deployments][] for deploys.
-In prior versions [ReplicationControllers][] were used with the ability to turn on Deployments via `DEIS_KUBERNETES_DEPLOYMENTS=1`.
+In prior versions [ReplicationControllers][] were used with the ability to turn on Deployments via `DRYCC_KUBERNETES_DEPLOYMENTS=1`.

-The advantage of [Deployments][] is that rolling-updates will happen server-side in Kubernetes instead of in Deis Workflow Controller, along with a few other Pod management related functionality.
+The advantage of [Deployments][] is that rolling-updates will happen server-side in Kubernetes instead of in Drycc Workflow Controller, along with a few other Pod management related functionality.
 This allows a deploy to continue even when the CLI connection is interrupted.

 Behind the scenes your application deploy will be built up of a Deployment object per process type, each having multiple ReplicaSets (one per release) which in turn manage the Pods running your application.

-Deis Workflow will behave the same way with `DEIS_KUBERNETES_DEPLOYMENTS` enabled or disabled (only applicable to versions prior to 2.4).
+Drycc Workflow will behave the same way with `DRYCC_KUBERNETES_DEPLOYMENTS` enabled or disabled (only applicable to versions prior to 2.4).
 The changes are behind the scenes.
-Where you will see differences while using the CLI is `deis ps:list` will output Pod names differently.
+Where you will see differences while using the CLI is `drycc ps:list` will output Pod names differently.

 [slugbuilder cache]: ./managing-app-configuration.md#slugbuilder-cache
 [install client]: ../users/cli.md#installation